 Austin Ambassador: the last throw of the dice

 In the post-Austin Metro shake-up of the range, money was released in order to freshen up the Princess.
 The company knew that, in order to maintain sales, nothing less than a serious facelift would be the order of the day.
 Work began on the project in 1980 and the main intention of the facelift – codename LM19 – was to give the Princess a hatchback, because BL managers were by now openly admitting that the lack of a fifth door was costing the company sales.

-Because the reputation of the Princess was just about on the floor by 1980, it was also decided that the facelift would be far-reaching enough to warrant a change of identity – and, in the case of the ADO71 to LM19, a change of gender – from Princess to Ambassador in one fell swoop.
+Because the reputation of the Princess was just about on the floor by 1980, it was also decided that the facelift would be far-reaching enough to warrant a change of identity.
+And, in the case of the ADO71 to LM19, it moved from being a Princess to an Ambassador in one fell swoop.

 A tidy restyle, but sales disappointment